Last updated on August 31st, 2022 at 09:27 am

 After pulsing for a quick minute the mixture will be slightly wet but still have texture (see image below).

 Step 5: Now you can go ahead and make them in to palm-sized patties and grill them up straight away or pop them in the fridge to firm up some more.
 Either works.
-Grill them on the BBQ or simply in a skillet and serve on a burger bun with your favourite toppings.
+Grill them on the BBQ or simply in a skillet.

-Full-bodied, juicy and so freaking satisfying I am going to have to agree with my little one on this.
-These vegan black bean burgers are the Boss.
+Full-bodied, juicy and so freaking satisfying, these vegan black bean burgers really are the Boss.

 Pro Tips to Making Epic Vegan Burgers